 Introduction

-Cognition evolution is shaped by the balance between socio-ecological drivers promoting cognitive abilities (González-Forero and Gardner 2018) and physiological and energetic constraints limiting them (Navarrete, Schaik, and Isler 2011).
-Primates are pivotal species for cognitive studies (Byrne 2000) because their cognition is thought to be promoted by interactions of individuals with conspecifics within the social unit (Byrne 2018; Dunbar and Shultz 2017), among generations (Wilson 1991; Whiten and Schaik 2007; Reader and Laland 2002; Herrmann et al. 2007; Tomasello 2019; Schaik and Burkart 2011), between social units (Ashton, Kennedy, and Radford 2020), or with the rest of their environment (Clutton‐Brock and Harvey 1980; Milton 1981; Rosati 2017).
-However, space is often occupied by many primate species, including species sharing the same diet.
+Cognition evolution is shaped by the balance between socio-ecological drivers promoting cognitive abilities (González-Forero and Gardner 2018) and physiological and energetic constraints limiting them (Navarrete, van Schaik, and Isler 2011).
+Primates are pivotal species for cognitive studies (Byrne 2000) because their cognition (i.e. the set of mechanisms that enable them to perceive, learn and memorise information, and make decisions, Shettleworth 2010) is thought to be promoted by interactions of individuals with conspecifics within the social unit (Byrne 2018; Dunbar and Shultz 2017), among generations (Wilson 1991; Whiten and van Schaik 2007; Reader and Laland 2002; Herrmann et al. 2007; Tomasello 2019; van Schaik and Burkart 2011), between social units (Ashton, Kennedy, and Radford 2020), or with the rest of their environment (Clutton‐Brock and Harvey 1980; Milton 1981; Rosati 2017).
+However, space is often occupied by many primate species, which may have dietary overlaps and compete for the same resources (Kamilar and Ledogar 2011).
 Because of direct and indirect interactions linked to resource availability, the presence of heterospecifics is also likely to shape the evolution of species cognition.